-Crosby Township, OH
+Crosby Township, Ohio

 The Whitewater Shaker Settlement, the fourth and last Shaker community established in Ohio, stands today near New Haven in Crosby Township.
 Using their standard economy based on seed production and the manufacture of brooms and mats, the Whitewater Shaker community continued to practice and prosper into the early 20th century.
 The Hamilton County Park District purchased the twenty original Shaker buildings still standing from private owners a few years ago.
 Fundraising is ongoing to refurbish and renovate the property with the goal to be opened to the public for tours and education.